zammad/zammad-admin-documentation/manage/checklist.rst

 the corresponding action.

 To edit the template, simply click on the title of the template.
-This opens a dialog where you can edit the items (add, rename, reorder, delete them) as well as setting the template to inactive.
+This opens a dialog where you can edit the checklist and the items (add, rename, reorder, delete them) and set the entire template to active/inactive.

 .. figure:: /images/manage/checklist/checklist-template-edit.png
    :alt: Screenshot showing the checklist template edit dialog.